Neerazan/BidZone_2.0/README.md

-# BidZone - Real-Time Auction System
+# BidZone - Auction System

 BidZone is a sophisticated auction platform built with Django REST Framework that enables users to list products and participate in real-time bidding.
 The system features JWT authentication, background task processing with Celery, and Redis as a message broker.